The whitest, most translucent yet most plastic porcelain we make. A casting version is also available.

 Note: The first run of Polar Ice casting mix contained 1% standard bentonite to give it strength to pull away from the mold.
 That mix performed well using a mix of 70% powder, 30% water and 0.34% Darvan 7.
 However subsequent runs switched to 1% VeeGum (it burns whiter, imparts even more plastic strength and gives better translucency).
 However to deflocculate this requires more water (thus a lower specific gravity) and double the amount of Darvan.
 While this might not seem desireable, you will find its ability to cast very thin pieces (as little as 1 mm) is outstanding.
 However before deciding on a casting process in favor of throwing to achieve thinner ware remember one thing: Standard Polar Ice of the right stiffness can be thrown very thin (it is not non-plastic and flabby like other super-white porcelains).

-Can you mix all this powder into that little water?
-Yes!
-This is a full 20 Kg bag of powder and only 9 Kg of water in the bottom of that pail.
-But the water contains 200 grams of Darvan, it is the magic, it makes the particles repel each other.
-It enables making a liquid with only a little more water than is in a throwing clay!
-Click here to learn more about the magic of deflocculation.
+Because of the magic of defloccualtion you can mix all this powder into that little bit of water!
+This 20 Kg bag of porcelain needs only 9 Kg of water in the bottom of that pail.
+The secret is that the water contains a small amount of Darvan, it makes the particles repel each other electrolytically enabling a fluid slurry with only a little more water than is in a throwing clay!
+Click here to learn more.

 Polar Ice Casting (not quite the same recipe as plastic Polar Ice, it has less VeeGum) has very good casting properties (but only if properly deflocculated).
 Pieces with wall thickness of as little as 1mm can be cast (with 1 minute set time) and they will still pull away from the mold.
 You even use heat-lamps or fans to get mold extraction within minutes of pouring.
 For very thin pieces, use a very sharp knife when cutting away excess around the rim (to prevent splitting).
 Assuming the viscosity and specific gravity are good, and you have good molds, the slip will drain well and wall thicknesses will be even.
 Watch out for powdery or dry feeling pour surfaces (shortly after pouring out the slip), these mean over deflocculation.